Skip to main content

 Validate Before You Solve

-When a child is dysregulated, the reasoning part of their brain is temporarily offline.
-Jumping straight to solutions or consequences is ineffective.
-First, reflect the feeling back: “You’re really upset right now.
-That made sense.”
-Feeling understood activates the calm needed to think.
-Then, and only then, can problem-solving begin.
+When your child is in the middle of a meltdown, the thinking part of their brain has gone offline.
+Jumping to solutions or consequences won't land.
+Start by reflecting the feeling back: "You're really upset right now.
+That makes sense."
+Feeling understood is what activates the calm they need to think again.
+Problem-solving comes after.

 2